angrybacon/doomsday-wiki/markdown/articles/2020/06/22/stacksonstacks.md

 ---
 authors: Doishy
 banner: /assets/daze.nem.jpg
-title: Fat Stacks - Obtaining maximum value from your interaction
+title: Fat Stacks - Obtaining Maximum Value from Your Interaction
 ---

 With the tumultuous start to the year now easing up a little and Lurrus/the